Galaxy Z Flip vs. Motorola Razr: How Samsung's foldable phone compares to the Moto

 The Razr costs $1,499, while the Z Flip costs $1,380.
 In terms of specs, the Z Flip has a more powerful processor, two rear cameras, Android 10, a bigger battery and twice the storage.
 The Razr uses an eSIM and is sold as an exclusive on Verizon.
 The Z Flip has a SIM card and can be bought on any major US carrier.

 They are roughly the same size, but the Razr feels heavier.
-When closed, the Z Flip has a square shape that mimics a Nintendo Gameboy Advance SP.
+When closed, the Z Flip has a square shape that mimics a Nintendo Gameboy Advance SP, the classic handheld console from 2003.
 When opened, the Z Flip has a taller 6.7-inch OLED screen, while the Razr has a 6.2-inch display.

 Both the screen and body on the Z Flip fold perfectly in half.
 On the Razr, the screen folds in half, but the bottom of the body is longer than the top, like that of the original Razr flip phone from 2004.
 The Razr's prominent chin is tall and sits flush when the body is closed.